Daniel P Carver

 Teach and engage students (70% of duties)

-- Facilitate environmental education programs for student from 2nd to 12th grade in various indoor and outdoor settings.
+- Facilitate environmental education programs for students from 2nd to 12th grade in various indoor and outdoor settings.

 Curriculum Development (30% of duties)